bright/new-www/content/blog/create-ci-cd-pipeline-in-gitlab-with-aws-cdk-docker-spring-boot-and gradle.md

 We have defined `.deploy` configuration, `deploy_stage` and `deploy_prod` jobs.

-After the success of `deploy_stage` job, we should be able to hit on `actuator/health` endpoint.
-The URL to the service will be displayed in job log and also will be available in CloudFormation in stack outputs.
+After the success of `deploy_stage` job, we should be able to hit on the `actuator/health` endpoint.
+The URL to the service will be displayed in job log and also will be available in CloudFormation in the stack outputs.

 ![](https://cdn-images-1.medium.com/max/1600/1*HzcOBUOneMlaf33ddneD4g.png)
-*﻿deploy_stage job log*
+*deploy_stage job log*

 ![](https://cdn-images-1.medium.com/max/1600/1*DrjxlDNsFXaGhHFUxaF-hg.png)
-*CloudFormation backend-stage-app-service outputs﻿*
+*CloudFormation backend-stage-app-service outputs*

 ```
 curl -XGET http://backe-backe-xrbo7418s6uv-1422097338.eu-central-1.elb.amazonaws.com:8080/actuator/health